bayareala8s/training/non-technical/leadership/README.md

 6. **Customer Focus:**
    - **Describe a situation where you had to balance technical requirements with customer needs.
 How did you ensure a satisfactory outcome for both?**

-Sure!
 Here’s a structured example response to the question about balancing technical requirements with customer needs:

 ---